 If you like eating potatoes, I am sure this effortless simple potato curry recipe will now be cooked regularly in your kitchen.

-What goes in this easy Indian potato curry?
+What goes in Indian potato curry?

 To make this easy vegan curry, only the following ingredients will be needed: